ungTNL/scn2aEEG/README.md

 # scn2aEEG

-EEG analysis code for the manuscript: **"Individualized Antisense Oligonucleotides for SCN2A Related Developmental Epileptic Encephalopathy"**
+EEG and statistical analysis code for the manuscript: **"Individualized Antisense Oligonucleotides for SCN2A Related Developmental Epileptic Encephalopathy"**

 ## Data Availability